 - A baccalaureate degree from a college or university, accredited by a recognized association for the master’s program.

 - For students entering from a foreign university, evidence of English proficiency (i.e., Test of English as a Foreign Language) and financial resources.

-In order for your application to be considered for admission, ALL application materials, including recommendation forms and official GRE scores, must be sent directly to the WSU Graduate School.
+In order for your application to be considered for admission, all application materials, including recommendation forms and optional official GRE scores, must be sent directly to the WSU Graduate School.
 The application process is completed electronically through the apply now link below.

 Application deadlines are as follows:

-MA program: Priority deadline of January 10 for fall admission and July 1 for spring admission.
-Note, spring admission is on a space available basis and we typically do not encourage spring matriculation.
+- Master’s program: Deadline of January 10 for fall admission and July 1 for spring admission.
+Note: spring admission is on a space available basis and we typically do not encourage spring matriculation.

-PhD program: Priority deadline of January 10 for fall admission.
+- Doctoral program: Deadline of January 10 for fall admission.
 The Ph.D. program does not allow spring admission.